 Ok, I’m going to show you how easy cheesecake can be.
 Obviously before you get started I always recommend making sure you have all the ingredients so read the recipe in full before starting.
 Honestly, this is a great trick in any recipe you’re making.

-Do You Have To Use a Springform Pan?
+Do I Have To Use a Springform Pan for Cheesecake?

 I will always say yes to this question.
 When baking cheesecake, the best option is a springform pan.
 I know folks who bake cheesecake in a deep dish pie plate and have success, but I prefer the easy release method that a springform pan allows.
 You release the sides and are able to present and slice your cheesecake perfectly!